loh-tar/filu/database/readme.txt

   -g [Level]  // Debug level.
 The DB will prints        default 0
               // warning 1, notice 2, info 3

-If you create a extra DB for any purpose, it could be that some things already exists.
+If you create an extra DB for any purpose, it could be that some things already exists.
 To prevent an error while install the new DB add some of these switches:
   -D  // don't create Database
   -S  // don't create Schema